syncfusion-content/javascript-docs/js/api/ejMap.md

 ### layers `array`
 {:#members:layers}

-Hold the shapelayers to be displayed in map
+Hold the shape layers to be displayed in map

 #### Default Value